What Is Trauma Dumping? Examples, Signs, and Effects

 If you are repeatedly returning to this topic because you haven’t fully dealt with the emotions around it, it’s time to reach out for support from a mental health professional who specializes in treating trauma.
 Or, you might recognize that you’re using your trauma as a way to create intimacy with others.
 If that’s the case, spend some time reflecting on the fears and insecurities that might be driving you to fall back on your trauma as a way to stay connected.
 A mental health professional can help with this, too.

-WHO am I sharing with?
+WHO am I sharing it with?

 Is the person a close and trusted friend?
 Or someone you just met?
 Do you know whether they are okay with talking about emotional and possibly disturbing topics?
 If not, consider asking them whether they’re open to sharing on a deeper level.
 If they say no or seem doubtful, respect that choice rather than charging ahead.